Church of St. Gregory Palamas: Current church building

 Ernst Ziller was chosen as the architect of the building.
-In the same year of 1890, he was also one of the architects who drew up the plans for the Metropolitan Church of Panagia Faneromeni in Aigio, which is the reason why the two churches architecturally resemble each other.
+In the same year of 1890, he was also one of the architects who drew up the plans for the Metropolitan Church of Panagia Faneromeni in Aigio, and the two churches architecturally resemble each other.
 The supervision of the project was entrusted to Ziller's student Achilleas Kambanakis.
-The foundation stone of the church was laid on 16 June 1891 by Metropolitan Sophronios.
+The foundation stone of the church was laid on 16 June 1891, by Metropolitan Sophronios.
 Construction was hampered because the soil was unstable, since the site was close to the sea.
 Work halted in 1892 because the municipality accused the design contractors of using poor-quality materials, and of deviating from Ziller's original plan.
 Kambanakis was dismissed, and Konstantinos Kokinakis was appointed in his place, but Kambanakis refused to provide the designs, and Ziller stated that he had no copies.
 As a result, construction stopped, and the municipality spent the money.